Avichelverma/ObieBrokerApp/README.md

 - (optional) Please transform the spreadsheet into an API.
 This API can take whatever form you choose, but you must be able to explain your choices.

 ### My Approach to this Challenge
 There are two supersets namely, PL and CL.
-There are four types of policy coverages *Fire,Auto,Both,State Apt* that are offered by various carriers in different states.
+There are five types of policy coverages *Fire,Auto,Both,Flood,State Apt* that are offered by various carriers in different states.

 First, I've written a script in JavaScript that scraps the information from the workbook and store it into 4 collections named after the four policies.
 And in these respected collection, it holds a Key:Value pair of State:List of carriers.
 And further storing it into MongoDB.